TheBlckbird/sandy-factry/doc/code_design/save_system.md

 Every save should be put into its own file in the save directory.
 The file format is described below.

 ### File Format

+The first two bytes represent the version number.
+Everything after these first two bytes is part of the save data.
+This is done in order to not having to rely on a single file format.

+For now, JSON will be used as it is by far the easiest format to work with and debug.